LiskArchive/lisk-sdk/sdk/README.md

 ./bin/run start --config config/custom_config.json --overwrite-config
 ```

-### Register a custom module or a custom plugin
+### Registering new modules and plugins

-A custom [module](https://lisk.com/documentation/beta/understand-blockchain/sdk/modules-commands.html) defines the logic that makes state changes on-chain, meaning that it will be a part of the blockchain protocol.
+A [module](https://lisk.com/documentation/beta/understand-blockchain/sdk/modules-commands.html) defines the logic that makes state changes on-chain, meaning that it will be a part of the blockchain protocol.

-A custom [plugin](https://lisk.com/documentation/beta/understand-blockchain/sdk/plugins.html), on the other hand, defines an off-chain logic that is not part of the blockchain protocol but enhances the blockchain application features.
+A [plugin](https://lisk.com/documentation/beta/understand-blockchain/sdk/plugins.html), on the other hand, defines an off-chain logic that is not part of the blockchain protocol but enhances the blockchain application features.

-Add your custom module and custom plugin to your blockchain client conveniently with Lisk Commander:
+Add your new module or plugin to your blockchain client conveniently with Lisk Commander:

 #### Generating a new module